 Second, Jesus’ goal was the cross.
 He revealed his mission statement when he declared, “The Son of Man did not come to be served, but to give his life as a ransom for many” (Mark 10:45).
 With this mission, Jesus both accepted a place of weakness and identified the source of spiritual power.
 In one stunning display of focus, Jesus turned away from rising popularity that resulted from his feeding the masses and aggressively confronted the same people with offensive truth (eating his flesh and drinking his blood).
 At the very moment when followers wanted to acknowledge his popular leadership role among them, his confusing words caused them to turn away (John 6: 1-15, 25-59).

-Today’s church in India is experiencing an explosive surge of growth; one recent estimate reported twenty thousand new churches have been planted in the past twelve months.
+Today’s church in South Asia is experiencing an explosive surge of growth; one recent estimate reported twenty thousand new churches have been planted in the past twelve months.
 But this growth has not been without a cost to some faithful leaders who have been jailed and tortured for their liberating Gospel message to people who live under an oppressive caste system.
 Following the example of Jesus, they did not pursue the potential of expanding influence because their leadership perspective was beyond their own lifetime (Luke 19:10).
 Like many leaders of the suffering church who are faithful to their calling, the breadth of Jesus’ personal influence seemed to decline during the course of his ministry until he died alone.
 Ford (1991) wrote, “Here is the heart of leadership in Christ.
 We do not start at the cross and go on to bigger and better things.
 We start there and go deeper and deeper, but there we also find the power, the living power, of that same Jesus.
 Every day brings a ‘chance to die,’ but also a chance to rise with Christ” (p.
 157).
 Jesus’ leadership is a challenging model for Christian leadership today.